+Reference Image

 To generate the reference image we used the photon map surface integrator with 1.000.000 caustic photons and 20.000 indirect photons, and the random sampler with 256 pixel samples; both the surface integrator and the sampler were chosen based on the best results we had achieved by the time.
 With the values used we can have a clear image and are able to see high quality caustics for comparison with the rest of the scenes rendered.